AcolyteOfFire/Game_Tick_Info/README.md

 - !clear removes all start tiles

 [^1]:'Shift + Rightclick' on the info box for the option to clear all of the marked tiles and reset the counter.
-[^2]:All of the command functionality can be accessed through the in game interfaces
+[^2]:All of the command functionality can be accessed through the in game interface